telerik/justmock-docs/basic-usage/mock/raise.md

 # Raise

-The `Raise` method is used for raising mocked events.
-You can use custom or standard events.
+Use `Mock.Raise` to fire a mock event directly from your test code, at the exact point in the test you choose.
+You can raise custom or standard events.

+`Mock.Raise` differs from [`Raises`]({%slug justmock/basic-usage/mock/raises%}): `Raises` is chained on `Mock.Arrange` and fires the event automatically when a specific method is called. `Mock.Raise` fires the event immediately when you call it in the test.

 ## Raising Custom Events